DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###X

 #####XHTML (Extensible Hypertext Markup Language)
 A version of HTML based on XML.
 It generally has the same markup as HTML, but a stricter syntax that conforms to XML rules.
-XHTML was supposed to supersede standard HTML for the Web, but has not been widely adopted.
+XHTML was supposed to supersede standard HTML for the web, but has not been widely adopted.
 Instead, the competing format HTML5 has become the new standard.

 #####XML (Extensible Markup Language)
 XML is a markup language for constructing markup languages.
 It provides, in other words, a syntax according to which specific markup languages can be built.
 (Based on XML, one could for example define a specific markup language for restaurant menus, for work schedules, or for poetry books, each of them containing self-defined customized tags.)
 An example of a markup language constructed with XML is XHTML.
 EPUB internally uses the XML-compliant 'Open Packaging Format' for cataloguing the different source files (text chapters, images etc.) used in an ebook.